 Throughout all ages this room represents the independent safe place for your kids to be themselves, so don’t be afraid to hang familiar, fun, admiring posters and memorabilia.
 You can also include awards or good memories of friends and activities.
 Memory boards are a great way to keep these parts of their lives with them and also not destroy your walls!
 Cubbies or book shelving are a way to have an organized immediate availability to daily living elements such as clothing, shoes, books, toiletries, games, etc.

 The Bed & Closet

-The last design element is the quite space or study space or personal space for just using their Ipad, gaming devise, to read a book (kids still do that right?) or their hobby area for Legos, collections etc. This area should accommodate a great seating piece of furniture and possibly at desk/table/workstation.
+The last design element is the quiet space or study space or personal space for just using their iPad, gaming devise, to read a book (kids still do that right?) or their hobby area for Legos, collections etc. This area should accommodate a great seating piece of furniture and possibly at desk/table/workstation.

 Conclusively, the most important consideration is that it should be theirs to create comfort and personal respect for themselves and their space.